Dreamer (Chris Brown song)

 "Dreamer" is a song by American R&B singer Chris Brown produced by Troy "R8DIO" Johnson.
 It is one of the songs featured on the AT&T Team USA Soundtrack.
 This song was made for 2008 Beijing Olympics and it samples "The Reason" by British R&B singer Lemar.

-The song was released as a promotional single on August 7, 2008 on iTunes and has reached number 16 on the Billboard Hot 100.
+The song was released as a single on August 7, 2008, on iTunes and has reached number 16 on the Billboard Hot 100.

 In New Zealand, the song debuted at number thirty-five on December 29, 2008.